telepresenceio/telepresence/reference/config.md

 ## Values

-The config file currently supports values for the `timeouts` and `logLevels` keys, here is an example file:
+The config file currently supports values for the `timeouts` and `logLevels` keys.

+Here is an example configuration:

 ```yaml
 timeouts: